 We maintain a clear zero-tolerance policy to any form of forced labour, bonded labour, human trafficking or exploitation.
 All staff and contractors engaged by Edmonton flat clearance teams are expected to abide by our code of conduct, which emphasises respect for human rights, safe working conditions and lawful employment practices.
 Our policy applies equally to full-time staff, temporary workers and subcontractors who support flat-clearance Edmonton operations.

-Team performing inspection as part of supplier audit Our approach combines prevention, monitoring and remediation.
+A young woman with long brown hair, smiling warmly, wearing a bright green sleeveless top, stands indoors next to a blue recycling bin labeled 'RECYCLE'.
+She is holding a clear plastic bottle, which she appears to be about to place into the bin.
+The background is plain and light-colored, emphasizing a clean and tidy environment.
+The image conveys responsible waste disposal practices and aligns with rubbish removal services.
+The arrangement highlights her engagement in recycling activities, a suitable representation for a local rubbish clearance service based near Edmonton, UK, supporting environmentally conscious waste management efforts.
+The scene emphasizes the importance of proper disposal and recycling of plastic bottles, with the woman’s cheerful expression reinforcing positive community actions related to rubbish collection and environmentally sustainable practices.
+Our approach combines prevention, monitoring and remediation.
 We conduct risk assessments across our service lines and project locations to identify where modern slavery risks may appear.
 Where risks are identified, we apply proportionate mitigation measures including enhanced due diligence, contractual protections and targeted training for supervisors and operatives.
 We publish clear behavioural expectations for suppliers, and we require evidence of lawful employment practices before onboarding partners.

 We operate a programme of supplier audits and checks to ensure compliance throughout our supply chain.
 Audits include documentary review and, where necessary, on-site visits to verify payroll records, right-to-work documentation and working conditions.
 Audit findings influence our supplier rating system and determine whether a supplier is approved, placed under improvement conditions, or disengaged.
 The supplier audit process is central to our commitment to ethical procurement and responsible sourcing for all Edmonton flat clearance services.